-Thank you photo of student attending Nyaka AIDS Orphans SchoolEstimated delivery:Ships within the US only
+Thank you photo of student attending Nyaka AIDS Orphans SchoolEstimated delivery:Only ships to: United States

-Copy of the full-color paperback book.Estimated delivery:Ships within the US only
+Copy of the full-color paperback book.Estimated delivery:Only ships to: United States

-Copy of the book signed by Twesigye Jackson Kaguri.Estimated delivery:Add $5 USD to ship outside the US
+Copy of the book signed by Twesigye Jackson Kaguri.Estimated delivery:Ships anywhere in the world

 Signed copy of the book and dinner with Twesigye Jackson Kaguri (US only).Estimated delivery: